 - -24 Unrelated Evaluation and Management Service by the Same Practitioner during a Postoperative Period: The practitioner may need to indicate that an evaluation and management service was performed during a postoperative period for a reason(s) unrelated to the original procedure.
 This circumstance may be reported by adding the modifier -24 to the appropriate level of E/M service.
-(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - Significant, Separately Identifiable Evaluation and Management Service by the Same Practitioner on the Day of a Procedure: (Effective 10/1/92) The practitioner may need to indicate that on the day a procedure or service identified by an MMIS code was performed, the patient's condition required a significant, separately identifiable E/M service above and beyond the usual preoperative and postoperative care associated with the procedure that was performed.
+(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -25 Significant, Separately Identifiable Evaluation and Management Service by the Same Practitioner on the Day of a Procedure: (Effective 10/1/92) The practitioner may need to indicate that on the day a procedure or service identified by an MMIS code was performed, the patient's condition required a significant, separately identifiable E/M service above and beyond the usual preoperative and postoperative care associated with the procedure that was performed.
 The E/M service may be prompted by the symptom or condition, for which the procedure and/or service was provided.
 As such, different diagnoses are not required for reporting of the E/M services on the same date.
 This circumstance may be reported by adding the modifier -25 to the appropriate level of E/M service.

-(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -77 Repeat Procedure by Another Practitioner: The practitioner may need to indicate that a basic procedure performed by another practitioner had to be repeated.
+NOTE: This modifier is not used to report an E/M service that resulted in a decision to perform surgery.
+(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.)

+- -77 Repeat Procedure by Another Practitioner: The practitioner may need to indicate that a basic procedure performed by another practitioner had to be repeated.
 This situation may be reported by adding modifier -77 to the repeated service.
+(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -79 Unrelated Procedure or Service by the Same Practitioner During the Postoperative Period: The practitioner may need to indicate that the performance of a procedure or service during the postoperative period was unrelated to the original procedure.
+This circumstance may be reported by using the modifier -79 to the related procedure.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.)

-- -79 Unrelated Procedure or Service by the Same Practitioner During the Postoperative Period: The practitioner may need to indicate that the performance of a procedure or service during the postoperative period was unrelated to the original procedure.
-This circumstance may be reported by using the modifier -79 to the related procedure.
-(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -EP Child/Teen Health Program (EPSDT Program): Service provided as part of the Medicaid Early Periodic Screening, Diagnosis and Treatment (EPSDT) Program or Child/Teen Health Program will be identified by adding the modifier -EP to the usual procedure number.
+- -EP Child/Teen Health Program (EPSDT Program): Service provided as part of the Medicaid Early Periodic Screening, Diagnosis and Treatment (EPSDT) Program or Child/Teen Health Program will be identified by adding the modifier -EP to the usual procedure number.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -FP Service Provided as Part of Family Planning Program: All Family Planning Services will be identified by adding the modifier '-FP' to the usual procedure code: number.
-(Reimbursement will not exceed 100% of the maximum State' Medical Fee Schedule amount.) - -SL State Supplied Vaccine: (Used to identify administration of vaccine supplied by the Vaccine for Children's Program (VFC) for children under 19 years of age).
+(Reimbursement will not exceed 100% of the maximum State' Medical Fee Schedule amount.) - -SL State Supplied Vaccine: (Used to identify administration of vaccine supplied by the Vaccines for Children Program (VFC) for children under 19 years of age).
 When administering vaccine supplied by the state (VFC program), you must append modifier -SL State Supplied Vaccine to the procedure code number representing the vaccine administered.
 Omission of this modifier on claims for recipients under 19 years of age will cause your claim to deny.
-(Reimbursement will not exceed \$17.85, the administration fee for the VFC program.) - -99 Multiple Modifiers: Under certain circumstances two or more modifiers may be necessary to completely delineate a service.
-In such situations modifier '-99' should be added to the basic procedure, and other applicable modifiers may be listed as part of the description of the service.
+(Reimbursement will not exceed \$17.85, the administration fee for the VFC program.)